 Read on to learn everything you need to know about outcomes tracking—well, most of it anyway.

-Put simply, outcomes tracking is the collection and analysis of the results your patients achieve as a result of your therapeutic interventions.
-It’s data—cold, hard, irrefutable facts about the results you and your patients achieve.
+Put simply, outcomes tracking is the collection and analysis of the results your patients achieve due to your therapeutic interventions.
+It’s data—cold, hard, irrefutable facts about your patients’ functional improvements.
 It’s the means necessary to maximize your value as a provider and objectively demonstrate that value to patients, payers, and the rest of the healthcare industry—so you’re not relying solely on anecdotes and stories.
 In today’s pay-for-performance healthcare landscape, data is king.

 It Improves Patient Outcomes Through Evidence-Based Care

 Unless you’re tracking results—via outcome measurement tools and patient satisfaction surveys—in a consistent and standardized manner, there’s no real way of knowing whether the prescribed plan of care is the most effective one available.
 With outcomes tracking, you’ll know which plans of care produce the best results for each diagnosis—and that means you and your colleagues will be able to make more educated decisions about clinic processes, best practices, and future treatment plans.